 One of the primary things self defense for women teaches you is how to feel safer when out and about.
 You learn and gain skills that allow you to protect yourself at all times from any type of assault.

 There’s nothing more empowering than knowing you can handle a dangerous situation logically and calmly.
 The women’s self defense skills you learn also boost your confidence because it empowers you to be a woman who can stand her ground.

 Self defense classes are an art form, and it takes discipline to attend each class.
 The beauty of learning to be disciplined is you can apply it to different aspects of your life.
 Ultimately, you know how to be calmer and more observant and remember to be more responsive rather than reactive.

 Self defense classes teach you to depend on no one but yourself.
 And for a prepper, that’s a really helpful mindset because you wanna be self-reliant.

 You teach your body the importance of health and fitness

 Women who fight back?
 That will definitely help lessen the discrimination and fight the stigma that women are weak.

-With all the pros that come with learning self-defense, you’d be hard-pressed not to take a self-defense class or program.
+With all the pros that come with learning self defense, you’d be hard-pressed not to take a women’s self defense class or program.